The Hispanic community is one of the fastest growing communities in America this decade.

 Whitehall is a city in Franklin County, Ohio, United States and an enclave on the east side of Columbus.
 The population was 18,062 at the 2010 census.
 The current mayor of Whitehall is Kim Maggard.

-There You Have It – Hispanic Populations Across Ohio
+There You Have It – Hispanic or Latino Populations Across Ohio

-If you’re looking for a breakdown of Hispanic populations across Ohio according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Ohio according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Ohio:
+If you’re curious enough, here are the least Hispanic or Latino places in Ohio:

 Detailed List Of The Most Hispanic Cities In Ohio